 It felt as though, whatever we assumed was the story of our lives, this invisible hand had reached down and torn a great big hole in it.
 (4)

 Invisible hands, as proposed by Adam Smith have been tearing holes in families and societies for centuries.
 When there’s a hole torn, what do we fill it with, if anything?
 I can see the years of wear on a few tshirts in my drawer from the holes growing in the armpit, neckline, or over the belly.
-But, they won’t all be stitched up.
+They won’t all be stitched up.

 I went from tracking the economic forecasts closely to slowly creeping away from the hard maths inside finance as I saw how reckless the money making could be and how wide and vast the devastation was.